-Disqualification of Teacher: The disqualification of said Teacher to continue teaching for any legal cause whatsoever shall automatically terminate this contract.
-This contract shall terminate if the authority of said Teacher to teach is terminated.
-This contract is conditioned upon said Teacher possessing a valid license to teach in the assignment outlined in this contract.
-Termination by Board: This contract and the employment of said Teacher may be terminated by said School Board subject to the policies of said School Board.
-Said Teacher will not be dismissed or suspended without just cause.
+Disqualification of Teacher Educator: The disqualification of said Teacher Educator to continue teaching for any legal cause whatsoever shall automatically terminate this contract.
+This contract shall terminate if the authority of said Educator to teach is terminated.
+This contract is conditioned upon said Educator possessing a valid license to teach in the assignment outlined in this contract.
+Termination by Board: This contract and the employment of said Educator may be terminated by said School Board subject to the policies of said School Board.
+Said Teacher Educator will not be dismissed or suspended without just cause.

-Termination by Mutual Consent: Upon mutual written agreement by said School Board and said Teacher this contract and the employment of said Teacher may be terminated without penalty or prejudice against either said School Board or said Teacher.
-In this event, said School Board shall pay said Teacher all remuneration and benefits accrued by, but unpaid during the period of employment immediately prior to the effective date of such termination as agreed by the parties.
+Termination by Mutual Consent: Upon mutual written agreement by said School Board and said Teacher Educator this contract and the employment of said Educator may be terminated without penalty or prejudice against either said School Board or said Educator.
+In this event, said School Board shall pay said Teacher Educator all remuneration and benefits accrued by, but unpaid during the period of employment immediately prior to the effective date of such termination as agreed by the parties.

 Non-Renewal: The renewal or non-renewal of this contract shall be governed solely by Section 118.22 Wis.
 Stats.
-The undersigned Teacher understands, per Section 118.22(b) Wis.
-Stats., renewal or non-renewal does not apply to part-time teachers.
+The undersigned Teacher-Educator understands, per Section 118.22(b) Wis.
+Stats., renewal or non-renewal does not apply to part-time teacher-Educators.